psyfix/Offensive-Security-Notes/Application Security/Containers.md

 			-> Containers

 The scheduler is seen as the brain and decides where the best node is for a pod to go.

 The controller manager monitors the state of the cluster it is responsible for many tasks.
 - Ensuring pods are running
 - Ensuring there is enough pods for a deployment and makes deployments.
 - Monitoring nodes health.
 - Token and service account management.
 (Reissuing and creating tokens, and assigning service accounts to namespaces.)

+The kubelet
+- Responsible for managing containers within a pod.
+- Ensures containers are running.
+- Sends updates to the api on the overall status of a pod.

 Namespace
 - A virtual segmentation of pods.
 Esenntially like a VLAN